RetroAchievements/docs/docs/general/tutorials/turbo-button.md

 :::

 This tutorial will explain how to set up a turbo button in RetroArch, including global and game-specific configurations.
+Other emulators that support RetroAchievements are also explained.

 ## RetroArch